Welcome to the 3rd post in our financial planning series. This one is all about goal setting with the promised Rocky Balboa metaphor.

 When talking goal-setting for financial planning, the manager is your financial advisor.
 Hopefully, you have vetted them on BrokerCheck.
 Hopefully, you have checked their credentials.
 Alphabet soup after their name doesn’t mean anything.
 Verify the credentials.
 Even better is if they have been referred to you by someone who has their financial planning life together.
 If you’re cavalier about choosing your advisor, you could get this:

 Don’t get this.
 Get a Certified Financial Planner™.
-They are obligated and have pledged to act as a fiduciary.
-They put your interests before theirs.
-They are an educated, trained, and experienced professional who can give you the accountability you need to work toward your financial goals.
-They also provide advice to complete those goals more quickly.
+They are required put your interests before theirs.
+They are an educated, trained, and experienced professional who can give you the accountability needed to work toward your financial goals.
+They also provide advice to help complete those goals more quickly.

 Most of us have goals.
 They’re usually in our head.